 |The technical specialization focuses on providing additional training in computer science and machine learning.

 || The business analytics specialization allows for greater course flexibility allowing students to focus their degree towards data analytics.

 | CS701 - Introduction to Programming (may be waived)

 || CS701 - Introduction to Programming or Program Elective

 | ST710 - Statistical Computing

-Both Data Science specializations culminate with a one-credit design course for the research project followed by a capstone research project conducted with a partner in local industry/government/non-profit.
-All students also participate in the two-semester practicum, which could include a summer internship.
-The practicum is an independent or group project that uses the data science techniques acquired during the program in an applied manner to solve a practical problem with a local partner.
+A strength of the program is the required two-semester practicum, which may include a summer internship.
+The practicum is an independent or group project utilizing the data science techniques acquired during the program in an applied manner to solve a practical problem with a local partner.
 In the first semester, students design the project and present their plan to the program's board; this could be part of a paid internship.
 The program director will work to develop opportunities by developing a strong advisory board, comprised of industry, government, and not-for-profit representatives.
 In the second semester, students implement their project and present the results of the project to the board for approval.

 Admission and How to Apply

-For questions or inquiries regarding the Master of Science in Data Science please request information below, email email@example.com, or call 410-617-5020.
+For questions or inquiries regarding the program please request information below, email email@example.com, or call 410-617-5020.
 Students interested in applying to this program are encouraged to begin the application early to ensure all materials and transcripts are received on time.
 More information about admission requirements may be on the admission page.

 Request Information Apply